manuqudos/IP-Project/README.md

 * format
 {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{Still tring to work on the styling of the page. }
 ## Technologies Used
-{The languages and tools used to create this app are HTML, CSS, Atom and JavaScript .
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}
+{The languages and tools used to create this app are HTML, CSS, Atom and JavaScript.
+By using HTML, I have been able to come up with a basic webpage.}
 ## Support and contact details
 {In case of any issues or have questions, ideas or concerns, feel free to contact me or make a contribution to the code.}
 ### License